8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 Knowing isn’t enough.
 What you need is a strategy, a game plan, and fast.

-Luckily I’ve been strategizing with psychotherapy clients (who have narcissistic or difficult mothers) for the past 30 years.
+Luckily, I’ve been strategizing with psychotherapy clients (who have narcissistic or difficult mothers) for the past 30 years.
 Take it from me; I’ve seen up close what doesn’t work.

 strategies for dealing with a narcissistic mother